julkue/mark.js/README.md

 |        debug       | boolean | false       | Set this option to true if you want to see console logs                                       |
 |         log        | object  | console     | Log messages to a specific object (only if  `debug` is true)                                  |

+_Note: Do not use "html" as the context, choose at least "body"!_

 ##3.
 Highlight removal usage

 You can remove the highlight in a specific context by